-If you use the zen_team.ps1 script to create a Hyper-V SET team, the script may not update static addresses for the 1G MGMT network interfaces.
-(This issue does not occur for non-Hyper-V teams.)
+If you use the zen_team.ps1 script to create a team, the script may not update static addresses for the 1G MGMT network interfaces.

 After running zen_team.ps1, a number of error messages will appear in the output.
 For example: